 Systolic is placed above diastolic and is always the higher number.
 Blood pressure is measured in millimetres of mercury: mmHg.
 So a reading of 120mmHg / 70mmHg means your systolic (active) pressure is 120 millimetres of mercury and your diastolic (resting) pressure is 70 millimetres of mercury.
 Generally, a doctor will just say ‘120 over 70’.The chart below is taken from Blood Pressure UK.
 It shows the different categories your blood pressure reading can fall into.
 A reading of 130 over 85 is slightly high, whereas a reading of 98 over 71 is ideal.

 High blood pressure occurs when the pressure of blood against the artery walls exceeds a healthy reading.

 Symptoms of high blood pressure

 High blood pressure has no obvious symptoms.
 Therefore you must get your blood pressure checked regularly regardless of how you might be feeling.
-Visit your GP to arrange a blood pressure test.
-Alternatively, you can purchase a Blood Pressure Monitor online.
+Visit your GP to arrange a blood pressure test, or you can take your blood pressure at home, using a home monitor.

 Causes of high blood pressure

 Plenty of factors can cause high blood pressure.
 Some are controllable, some not:

 - Age: as you get older, the risk of developing high blood pressure increases

 - Family history: high blood pressure often runs in families